ireaneus/CDI/docs/ChurchHistory/CHS6Assignment.md

 │    - Creeds (Nicene / Nicene-Constantinopolitan; Chalcedonian Definition)
 │    - Conciliar authority (doctrine guarded by the gathered bishops of the Church)
 ```

+## Pergamum 3rd Church period in Revelation 2 (313-600AD)

+**AD 313 – The Edict of Milan**

+- Issued by **Constantine**
+- Legalized Christianity after nearly three centuries of persecution
+- Returned confiscated church property
+- Marked the **end of the persecuted church** and the beginning of the **imperial church**

+This moment aligns closely with **Pergamum** in **Revelation 2:12–17**, where Christ says:

+> *“I know where you dwell, where Satan’s throne is… and you hold fast My name.”*

+Pergamum represents a church that **dwells where power is**, no longer hunted, but **entangled with the state**.
+Christianity moves from the catacombs to the palace.
+The danger is no longer martyrdom, but **compromise**.

+By **AD 600**, several developments closed the Pergamum era and transitioned toward Thyatira:

+- The **Western Roman Empire** had fully collapsed (**476**)
+- The **Justinianic Plague (AD 541–549)** had devastated population and stability
+- The papacy, especially under **Gregory the Great (590–604)**, had assumed civil authority
+- The Church was no longer merely aligned with empire — it was **replacing it**

+This marks a shift from *church alongside empire* (Pergamum) to *church ruling society* (Thyatira).

+### **The Two Stages of the Black Plague**

+1. **Justinianic Plague** — **AD 541–549**

+   - Occurred during the Pergamum period
+   - Weakened both empire and society
+   - Accelerated the Church’s rise as caretaker and authority

+2. **Later Black Death** — **AD 1347–1351**

+   - Occurred much later, during the Thyatira period (High Middle Ages)

+> The period from **AD 313 to 600** corresponds closely with the **Pergamum church age** described in **Revelation 2**, often called the *Roman Empire Church*.
+This era began with the **Edict of Milan (313)**, when Christianity was legalized and brought into partnership with imperial power under Constantine.
+While persecution ceased, the Church now dwelt *“where Satan’s throne is,”* facing the new danger of compromise rather than oppression.
+As the empire weakened through barbarian invasions and the **Justinianic Plague (541–549)**, the Church increasingly assumed civic and moral responsibility.
+By the time of **Gregory the Great (590–604)**, the bishop of Rome had become a stabilizing force amid collapse, signaling the close of the Pergamum era.
+By **600 AD**, the Church had moved beyond coexistence with empire into a position of social authority, paving the way for the next church age.

+**Revelation 2:12-17**

+> *Message to Pergamum*
+> 12 *“And to the angel of the church in Pergamum write:*
+> *The One who has the sharp two-edged sword says this:*
+> 13 *‘I know where you dwell, where Satan’s throne is; and you hold fast My name, and did not deny My faith even in the days of Antipas, My witness, My faithful one, who was killed among you, where Satan dwells.
+14But I have a few things against you, because you have there some who hold the teaching of Balaam, who kept teaching Balak to put a stumbling block before the sons of Israel, to eat things sacrificed to idols and to commit acts of immorality.
+15So you also have some who in the same way hold the teaching of the Nicolaitans.
+16Therefore repent; or else I am coming to you quickly, and I will make war against them with the sword of My mouth.
+17He who has an ear, let him hear what the Spirit says to the churches.
+To him who overcomes, to him I will give some of the hidden manna, and I will give him a white stone, and a new name written on the stone which no one knows but he who receives it.’*